skrzypczynskiM/currency-conversion-tool/README.md

    - Users will input positive numeric values only (negative values and non-numeric characters are blocked at the UI level).
    - Users understand that they need to select different currencies for conversion (validation prevents same currency selection).

-4. **Browser Support**: The application assumes modern browser support for ES6+ features, React 19, and CSS Grid/Flexbox.

-5. **Environment Variables**: The application assumes that the API key is provided via environment variables and will fail fast with a clear error message if missing.
+4. **Environment Variables**: The application assumes that the API key is provided via environment variables and will fail fast with a clear error message if missing.

-6. **Network Conditions**: The application assumes reasonable network conditions.
+5. **Network Conditions**: The application assumes reasonable network conditions.
 A 10-second timeout is set for API requests.

-7. **Data Freshness**: Exchange rates are considered fresh for 1 minute, after which they are refetched.
+6. **Data Freshness**: Exchange rates are considered fresh for 1 minute, after which they are refetched.
 This balances between real-time accuracy and API rate limits.

-8. **Currency List Stability**: The list of available currencies is considered stable and cached for 10 minutes, as currencies rarely change.
+7. **Currency List Stability**: The list of available currencies is considered stable and cached for 10 minutes, as currencies rarely change.

-9. **Form Behavior**: The form uses automatic conversion (no submit button) - conversions happen automatically when valid input is provided, similar to modern currency converter tools.
+8. **Form Behavior**: The form uses automatic conversion (no submit button) - conversions happen automatically when valid input is provided, similar to modern currency converter tools.

 ## Available Scripts